Work with data files

 shapeFileTable.load().onSuccess {

-// create a feature layer for the shapefile feature table
+// Create a feature layer from the shapefile feature table.

 val featureLayer = FeatureLayer.createWithFeatureTable(shapeFileTable)